Undo, Redo shortcut keys for MAC & Windows and other foremost needed Functions:

 Look at the following functions.
-These are not displayed as buttons in the toolbar of the text editor, whereas you can use these keyboard shortcuts for a copy with the use of the shortcut key combinations.
+These are not display as buttons in the toolbar of the text editor.
+Whereas, you can use these keyboard shortcuts for a copy.
 Learn about the Keyboard Shortcuts in Word and Keyboard Shortcuts in Excel.

 What are the keyboard shortcut keys for undo?

-The list given below guides about the list of Keyboard Shortcuts i.e. the Undo Shortcut keys that will help you know how you can undo on different operating systems.
+The list given below guides about the list of Keyboard Shortcuts.
+Which is Undo Shortcut keys, that will help you know how you can undo on different operating systems.
 Let us see for PC Desktop, Laptop and the copy shortcut for mac

 These are the ways by which you’ll be able to make use of the UNDO Shortcut Key in Excel and the Redo Shortcut Key in Excel.